||F.S. 1001.64; FAC 6A-14.057

 - Faculty and Staff Advisors

-- With the approval of the appropriate supervisor, full-time faculty and staff work with students to charter and maintain clubs and organizations.
-Faculty advisors will monitor student organizations in accordance with the Student Organization Advisor Handbook.
+- With the approval of the appropriate supervisor, faculty and staff work with students to charter and maintain clubs and organizations.
+Club advisors will monitor student organizations in accordance with the Student Life Resource Manual.

 - Student Organizations Funding

 - Registered student organizations may request funding through the Student Activity and Service Fee (SASF).
 Student organizations’ SASF allocations will be suspended if they are in a warning, probation, or suspension status with SGA.
+The Office of Student Life will send notification through the college’s official email.
 Approved funding will be maintained in a Seminole State College of Florida business account with budget and expenditure oversight by the Office of Student Life.
 The procedure for Student Activity & Service Fees can be found in College Procedure 3.0500.

 - Student organizations may conduct fundraisers to generate revenue.
 Fundraising events must be reviewed and approved by the Office of Student Life prior to such event.
 In addition, funds raised must be deposited into a Seminole State College Foundation Account.
 All requests for withdrawal of funds from the Foundation Account must be signed by the faculty advisor.